rappleit/MakanWell/README.md

 **Targeted Recommendation Engine:** Key in your dietary needs and personal goals, and our app will provide you with tailored suggestions to help you achieve healthier eating.

 **Smart Food Journal:** Wonder what you could change in your economy rice office lunch?
-Simply snap a photo of your meal and our computer vision technology will let you know not just the macros of your meal but alternatives to reach your goals.
+Simply snap a photo of your meal and the computer vision technology will let you know not just the macros of your meal but alternatives to reach your goals.

 **Curated Listings:** Where are all the low carb options?
 Where can I get my protein gains?
 Our app utilises intensive web scraping tools, scavenging through reviews and guides to recommend you the best places and productss that cater to your diet.